- Kaksio Labs

 Moreover, the work did not stop after the launch.
 In order to reach the goal of increasing the amount of visitors, collaboration was continued with HubSpot's Growth Driven Design and inbound services.
 This was done by utilizing the entire HubSpot platform including CRM, sales and marketing.

-After an autumn of hard work, the goals of visitor increase were not only met, they were surpassed.
+After an autumn of hard work, the goals of visitor increase were not only met, but surpassed.
 By the end of the year, Invalidisäätiö had realized a growth of around 27% in its monthly sessions.
-In addition session from organic search increased by 34% while the amount of MQL's increased by 21%.
-Both Invalidisäätiö and Kaks.io are very pleased with the results.
+In addition, sessions from organic search increased by 34% while the amount of MQL's increased by 21%.
+Both Invalidisäätiö and Kaksio are very pleased with the results.

-After the website project Invalidisäätiö shows no signals of slowing down.
-They have dived directly into all other parts of HubSpot with Kaks.io, who is specialized in utilizing HubSpot’s entire platform.
+After the website project, Invalidisäätiö shows no signals of slowing down.
+They have dived directly into all other parts of HubSpot with Kaksio, who is specialized in utilizing HubSpot’s entire platform.
 This work has included setting up and fine tuning sales, marketing and services tools as well as even designing digital services on top of HubSpot’s platform.
-Stay tuned for more to come!
+Stay tuned for more!